 Be sure to check all onboard equipment for loose or missing fasteners.
 Do not operate the equipment if the fasteners are loose or missing.
-If your batteries were removed for winter storage, you can use your jump-start studs to raise or lower the motor box.
-Use an auxiliary battery source such as a battery pack, jumper cables, battery charger, boost battery, etc.

 Avoid the risk of fire or explosion.
 Inspect the fuel system.
 Failure to inspect the fuel system and allow fuel leaks to go undetected will contribute to a fire or explosion hazard.